A Practical Guide To Helping Families Cope & Move Forward

 Help them memorialize their pet.

 The best way to help kids process things is by letting them be an active part.
 Sometimes, making something for the pet can be a cathartic act for them.
 Encourage them to draw pictures of their pet, perhaps even focusing on a favorite memory or what they loved most.
 Depending on the time of year, it may help to craft a seasonal decoration – like a Christmas ornament – commemorating the pet to be displayed for special occasions.
-Special keepsakes such as a keepsake necklace for ashes make a wonderful gift idea for older children.
+Special keepsakes such as a pet memorial jewelry or keepsake necklace for ashes make a wonderful gift idea for older children.

 2. WRITE DOWN YOUR FEELINGS